Specialties / Services

 Wearing compression for the first time

-- The first few times you wear your compression garment you will notice the “squeeze”.
+- The first few times you wear your compression garment you will notice a “squeezing” sensation.
 It is OK to begin wearing your stockings gradually.
-Try wearing them for a few hours the first day and then increase the number of hours each day until you can wear them comfortably throughout the day.
+Try wearing them for a few hours the first day and then increase the number of hours each day, until you can wear them comfortably.

 - Check your stockings periodically to smooth out any wrinkles as the fabric may move during the day.

-- If you find that compression stockings are difficult to put on, We have donning aids available for purchase, which prove very helpful.
+- If you find that compression stockings are difficult to put on, We have donning aids available for purchase, which prove to be very helpful.

 It is important to wear your compression garments every day or as indicated.
-Compression stockings and sleeves manage an on-going problem.
-When you remove your compression garment the condition responsible for your symptoms is still there.
-Failure to wear your stockings or lymphedema garment as indicated, may cause your condition to become more severe.
+Compression stockings and sleeves can help to manage an on-going problem.
+When you remove your compression garment, the underlying condition responsible for your symptoms is still there.
+Failure to wear your stockings or lymphedema garment as indicated, may cause your condition or symptoms to become more severe.

 - Hand or machine wash with warm water and mild soap or detergent.

 - When possible, place your stockings in a mesh laundry bag to help protect them during the wash cycle.

 The use of skin care products such as skin creams, body lotions or powder may prevent the silicone band from keeping the thigh high in place.
 Dry skin or excessive hair growth can also make the adhesive less effective.

 To improve the performance of the silicone band under the above conditions, we recommend the following steps: